 A person tends to do extra work that's not required to when they start early on a project.
 Based on personal experience, if I wait until the last minute to work on something, the stress of it automatically narrows my focus on what's important, and I can quickly toss away the rest.
 In this sense, everything I worked on is essential to the final outcome, no effort is wasted, and I could even get it done within a shorter duration.

 Let The Machine Do It's Work

-Human is relying highly in the usage of machines nowadays, which means that we can work lesser.
+Human's rely highly on the usage of machines nowadays, which means that we can work less.

-The extra time can be save for other purpose.
+The extra time can be saved for other purposes.
 For example, rather than going into Facebook throughout the day, block some time in the morning to schedule your posts for the whole day in one go, job done.

 Actually, you can even plan your content and schedule it in advance for the week.

 Change your mind later?
 It's ok, you are free to edit it anytime before the scheduled time.

 You May Be Lazy Because You're Good at Your Job